DH0710/glowing-lamp/projectproposal.md

 - Place various screens of your app here after they have been built

 ## Tech Stack
-- What languages is it written with:
+- What languages is it written with: Javascript, Html and CSS along with jquery
 - What libraries are used:
-- Other:
+- Issues we faced (Damien had trouble with pushing to the repo so I made the commits and uploaded his java script work for him.
+HE did the work tho!)

 ## APIs